Sproff/als-druglike-compounds-api/README.md

 ## License

-Copyright © 2023 | ALS.
+Copyright © 2023 | Amyotrophic Lateral Sclerosis.
 All rights reserved

-## Don't forget to drop a star and follow me:+1:
+## Don't forget to drop a star and follow me 👍